nithinmohantk/udacity-aws-developer-project-workspace/project/c2-microservices-v1/README.md

 ## Udagram Micro-Services App
-A simple "Udagram" micro services application to build, and deploy frondend/backend workloads in Docker/Kubernetes environment.
+A simple "Udagram" micro services application to demonstrate build, and deploy frondend/backend workloads in Docker/Kubernetes environment.

 ## Runtime Stack
 - Docker for Windows/Mac - Install using Hyper-V/WSL and Register an Account with DockerHub